SilvestriStefano/silvestristefano/README.md

 I have designed and developed the [SARKAS](https://github.com/murillo-group/sarkas) [website](https://murillo-group.github.io/sarkas/) for the [Murillo-Group at MSU](https://murillogroupmsu.com/) which went live November 2021.
 It was built with [Sphinx](https://www.sphinx-doc.org), a Python static website generator that is mainly used for documentation-type websites.

+At the moment I work at [OLab s.r.l.s](https://olab-studio.com), a small team of amazing Django/Python developers located around Italy.

-On the side I have started writing my own Python package that I hope to use in my math research.
+On the side I maintain the SARKAS website, I contribute to Open Source projects, and I have started writing my own Python package that I hope to use in my math research.

 ---
 ---